-The ASECS Women's Caucus is pleased to solicit participants for its two panels for the 2018 ASECS meeting in Orlando:
+The ASECS Women's Caucus is pleased offer two panels during the 2018 ASECS meeting in Orlando:

 Friday, March 23, 2018, 4:30-6:00 pm Roundtable: Thinking Alt-Ac: Exploring Alternatives outside Academia, Creating Access Within Palm C Chairs: Nora Nachumi, Stern College for Women/Yeshiva University, and Pamela Plimpton, Warner Pacific College 1.
 Tiffany Potter, University of British Columbia, “Activating Alt-Ac” 2.
 Jessica Cook, University of South Florida, “Thinking Alt-Ac: Exploring Alternatives outside Academia, Creating Access Within” 3.
 Jennifer S. Furlong, The Graduate Center, CUNY, “Transforming, Connecting, and Diversifying the Humanities PhD” 4.
 Jennifer Golightly, Colorado College, "Forging Paths and Finding Places: Life in Alt-Ac" 5.
 Paula R. Backscheider, Auburn University, “The Freedom to be ‘Alt-Ac’”